 The daily four-to-six cup rule is for generally healthy people.
 It's possible to take in too much water if you have certain health conditions, such as thyroid disease or kidney, liver, or heart problems; or if you're taking medications that make you retain water, such as non-steroidal anti-inflammatory drugs (NSAIDs), opiate pain medications, and some antidepressants.

 How much water a day should you drink if you fit into that category?
 There's no one-size-fits-all answer.
-Dr. Seifter says water intake must be individualized, and you should check with your doctor to be sure you're getting the right amount.
+Dr. Seifter says water intake must be individualized, and you should check with your doctor if you are not sure about the right amount for you.